Ramon Escamilla, Ph.D.

 American Translators Association Certified Translator (CT; Japanese to English; #459030)

-Native California, causative constructions, lexical semantics (esp. vis-à-vis voice and valence), linguistic typology, Construction Grammar, language and power, Critical Discourse Analysis
+Native California, lexical semantics (esp. vis-à-vis voice and valence), linguistic typology, sociolinguistics (esp. ethnography), Construction Grammar, Critical Discourse Analysis; Japanese